tpratik345/Machine-Coding/React/notes-app/README.md

 ## Functional Requirement
-1. Render the data in for of sticky notes
+1. Render the data in for sticky notes
 2. Drag & Drop
 3. No intersection of notes
 4. Reset on intersection